 In hindsight, it probably is a good idea that we didn’t canoe because maneuvering through the caves would have been a struggle.

 The cave ride was a fun and new experience for me

 Although some parts of the cave were so low that my nose was just inches away from the cave ceiling, despite lying on my back.

 We saw quite a few bats, which my tour guide would eagerly shine with his flashlight.
 I couldn’t help but think about how we were stressing the bats with lights.
 We learned that shining flashlights on bats was a big no-no during our Batu Caves tour in Kuala Lumpur.
 It stresses them out big time, and they’ll poo on you!
 While I didn’t get pooed on by bats, I did find some bat droppings just inches away from my feet in the boat.

 Tip: Make sure you don’t look up if you’re under the bats and it’s probably a bad time to talk during the cave tour.

 Side note: I did get pooed on by bats in Angkor Wat.

 Hong Island means room island in English and is visible from Thailand’s mainland.
 This island is a speck compared to Phuket, but it is not very busy, which makes it unique.
 We did some more canoeing on Hong Island, and it was gorgeous to explore.
 Very remote, with clusters of small islands near each other.

 I can’t comment on the meal because I had three bites of plain rice.
 I was so sick that the smell of food made me want to vomit.
 Yup, that ill.
 What a perfect day to spend a day in the sun.
-Don’t ever eat a massive bowl of spicy noodle soup before a big excursion.
+Illness doesn’t take a sick day, said wisely from this article.
+Also, note to self – Don’t ever eat a massive bowl of spicy noodle soup before a big excursion.

 The spread was quite impressive too.
 The lunch included fish, noodles, fried rice, vegetables, soup, salad, and chicken.